Boys 4 Real

 Our mentors share stories, personal experiences and advice to inspire and encourage boys and girls to treat each other with respect and get engaged in social and community issues.

-We deliver Boys 4 Real twice each school year, in partnership with the Vancouver School Board, the Surrey School Board and the University of British Columbia.
+We deliver Boys 4 Real twice each school year, in partnership with the Vancouver School Board and the Surrey School District.
 Each session runs once a week over eight weeks.
 The fall session runs from October to December, and the spring session runs from February to April.

 For more information, contact